Parliamentary law is an orderly set of rules for conducting meetings of organized groups for the purpose of accomplishing their goals fairly.

 A: The proper form is to say, “I move…” or “I move to…” or “I move that…” Examples: “I move approval of the program committee’s recommendations.”
 “I move to adopt the audit report.”
 “I move that we hold a sea life assembly.”
 Note that they all begin with “I move.”

 Q: What does “lay on the table” mean?

 A: This is a motion to temporarily stop the business at hand in order to deal with something that has some urgency.
 Example: Your principal can only be at your meeting for a few minutes because of a prior commitment, but would like to give an update to your members.
 When the principal arrives, the chair entertains a motion to lay the current item on the table so that the principal may speak.
 (The president can also ask for consensus: “If there is no objection, we will lay this item on the table to allow the principal time to speak.”)
 Once the principal is done, the chair entertains a motion to take the item of business from the table, and the regular progress of the meeting resumes.

 Q: What if I want to wait until the next meeting to consider an item of business?

 A: The motion that makes this possible is a motion to postpone (“I move to postpone this item until the next meeting.”)
 See Robert’s Rules for a chart of motions or the PTA motion chart.

 Q: What is a consensus vote?

-A: Consensus votes happen when the chairman says: “If there is no objection…” Example: “If there is no objection, we will extend debate on this item for five more minutes.”
+A: Consensus votes happen when the chair says: “If there is no objection…” Example: “If there is no objection, we will extend debate on this item for five more minutes.”
 If any member objects, then there must be a formal motion and vote.
 Another common consensus item is the approval of the minutes: “If there are no corrections, the minutes stand approved as printed” has the same effect as a motion to approve the minutes as printed.